macs3-project/MACS/README.md

 `macs3 callpeak -f BAMPE -t ATAC.bam -g hs -n test -B -q 0.01`

-There are currently twelve functions available in MAC3 serving as sub-commands.
+There are currently 14 functions available in MACS3 serving as sub-commands.
 Please click on the link to see the detail description of the subcommands.